trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > When you win, you survive another day.
 When you lose, it is as if someone has torn out your heart and stepped on it.
 No exaggeration.
 Losing is brutal.

 > I have seen many people in diverse fields take some version of the process-first philosophy and transform it into an excuse for never putting themselves on the line or pretending not to care about results.
-They claim to be egoless, to care only about learning, but really this is an excuse to avoid confronting themselves.
+They claim to be egoless, to care only about learning, but  this is an excuse to avoid confronting themselves.

 > When we have worked hard and succeed at something, we should be allowed to smell the roses.
 The key, in my opinion, is to recognize that the beauty of those roses lies in their transience.
 It is drifting away even as we inhale.
 We enjoy the win fully while taking a deep breath, then we exhale, note the lesson learned, and move on to the next adventure.

 > As adults, we have to take responsibility for ourselves and nurture a healthy, liberated mind-set.
 We need to put ourselves out there, give it our all, and reap the lesson, win or lose.
 The fact of the matter is that there will be nothing learned from any challenge in which we don't try our hardest.
 Growth comes at the point of resistance.
-We learn by pushing ourselves and finding what really lies at the outer reaches of our abilities.
+We learn by pushing ourselves and finding what  lies at the outer reaches of our abilities.

 Loving the game - or anything that you do and want to excel at - is the thing that makes you work through the pain of losing, of being bad, that makes you want to improve.
 It is the inner guiding philosophy that helps keep the mindset tacked to an idea of growth, searching for capabilities and ever expanding outside the safety zones of our own hermit crab shells.
-This fascination/passion/love whatever you want to call it is the thing that really matters, because it makes winning or losing somewhat indifferent in the long run, those are not what matters.
+This fascination/passion/love whatever you want to call it is the thing that  matters, because it makes winning or losing somewhat indifferent in the long run, those are not what matters.
 It's what you learn about the thing that you love, making losses often more valuable than wins in hindsight.
-That's what it really means to have a growth mindset.
+That's what it  means to have a growth mindset.
 And the condition for that is the love for the thing you are doing.

 ### Chapter 5 - The Soft Zone - "Lose Yourself"